Undergraduate Research

 Honors and Non-honors Engineering Physics Majors: Please contact Mr. Mike Knisley at knisley.33@osu.edu.
 You can also find more information on the College of Engineering webpage.

-Please note that the rules and processes for research distinction are handled at the college level (not the department level), so Dr. Perry and Ms. Thaler will be unable to answer questions about research distinction.
+Please note that the rules and processes for research distinction are handled at the college level, not the department level, so Physics Department academic advisors are unable to answer questions about research distinction.